markziemann/dee2/pipeline/README.md

 ## Running on HPC without download ability

-Use the dl.sh script to download a bunch of SRA files in advance and keep these in the current working directory.
+Use the downloader.sh script to download a bunch of SRA files in advance and keep these in the current working directory.

 `docker run -v $(pwd):/dee2/mnt mziemann/tallyup hsapiens -d`